neondatabase/website/content/docs/functions/substring.md

 updatedOn: '2024-02-07T10:15:00.000Z'
 ---

-The `substring` function in Postgres is used to extract a portion of a string based on specified start and end positions, or a regular expression pattern.
+The `substring()` function in Postgres is used to extract a portion of a string based on specified start and end positions, or a regular expression pattern.

-It is useful for data cleaning and transformation where you might need to extract relevant parts of a string.
+It's useful for data cleaning and transformation where you might need to extract relevant parts of a string.
 For example, when working with semi-structured data like an address, where you want to extract the zip code.
 Or, to extract the timestamp of events when working with machine-generated data like logs.

 <CTA />

 ## Function signature

-The `Substring` function has two forms:
+The `substring()` function has two forms:

 ```sql
 substring(string text [from int] [for int]) -> text